CMU-Perceptual-Computing-Lab/openpose/doc/demo_overview.md

 - DEFINE_int32(ik_threads,                0,              "Experimental, not available yet.
 Whether to enable inverse kinematics (IK) from 3-D keypoints to obtain 3-D joint angles.
 By default (0 threads), it is disabled.
 Increasing the number of threads will increase the speed but also the global system latency.");

 10. OpenPose Rendering
-- DEFINE_int32(part_to_show,              0,              "Prediction channel to visualize (default: 0).
-0 for all the body parts, 1-18 for each body part heat map, 19 for the background heat map, 20 for all the body part heat maps together, 21 for all the PAFs, 22-40 for each body part pair PAF.");
+- DEFINE_int32(part_to_show,              0,              "Prediction channel to visualize: 0 (default) for all the body parts, 1 for the background heat map, 2 for the superposition of heatmaps, 3 for the superposition of PAFs, 4-(4+#keypoints) for each body part heat map, the following ones for each body part pair PAF.");
 - DEFINE_bool(disable_blending,           false,          "If enabled, it will render the results (keypoint skeletons or heatmaps) on a black background, instead of being rendered into the original image.
 Related: `part_to_show`, `alpha_pose`, and `alpha_pose`.");

 11. OpenPose Rendering Pose